As of Friday, April 3, all DPS and APS schools have suspended in-person learning through the end of the school year.

 If you can’t find the answer to a question on our website, please talk with your child(ren)’s teacher so they can help you find the best person to answer.

-Not all family members need to be present to pick up a meal.
 We will have food available for pick up on weekdays from 11:00 am - 12:00 pm.
 RMP Creekside families are encouraged to pick up food at nearby Place Bridge Academy.
 (See information below on Denver Public Schools pickup sites.)

 Denver Public Schools will offer free meals on weekdays to all Denver students at locations throughout the city, using a grab-and-go style system.
 Details are available on the DPS website.